root-project/root/documentation/users-guide/InputOutput.md

 #### The dictionaries

    The most convenient place to specify the conversion rules is a dictionary.
-One can do that either in CINT's LinkDef file or in the selection xml file being fed to genreflex.
+One can do that either in a LinkDef file or in the selection xml file being fed to genreflex.
 The syntax of the rules is the following:

-   - For CINT dictionaries:
+   - For dictionaries created from a LinkDef file:

 ``` {.cpp}
 #pragma read                                              \